matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 - MBA
 ---

 One of the most eye opening moments of [my Executive MBA](/2019/12/ie-executive-mba/) was our short one day course on **Negotiation**.
-Previously, I’d thought of negotiation skill as a kind of magical superpower out of reach of mere mortals, like me.

-The truth is negotiation is not magic.
+Before, I’d thought negotiation skill was a kind of magical superpower out of reach of mere mortals, like me.
+But the truth is negotiation is not magic.
 It can even be learned from a book.
+By following a few simple steps I’ve been able to get what I’ve wanted faster and more smoothly, whilst helping my counterpart achieve their goals too.

 Furthermore with this new understanding, where before I might look upon “tough negotiators” with respect and admiration for their gall and negotiation skill, I now see confident amateurs losing opportunities for better deals.

-Previously I felt my negotiation skills were weak but by patiently following a few simple steps I’ve been able to get what I’ve wanted faster and more smoothly, whilst helping my counterpart achieve their goals too.

 ## 1. Prepare, prepare, prepare